 When it comes to keto no bake dessert recipes, we love our chocolate coconut bars, lemon coconut fat bombs, and these delicious tropical fat bombs.

 Growing up, pineapple coconut desserts were quite popular in my household.
-Mum would make these thick, chewy bars loaded with dried pineapple, coconut flakes and topped with a thick frosting.
+Mum would make these thick, chewy bars loaded with dried pineapple, coconut flakes, and topped with thick frosting.
 She’d also make these for potlucks, holiday events, and celebrations, and they’d always be a hit.

 For such a delicious dessert, it’s very rare for me to find many pineapple/coconut recipes.
 There are a few similar to my mothers’ recipe, but most are elaborate and something to enjoy in moderation.

 With the warmer weather already on the horizon, I’m all for more tropical desserts, especially those loaded with tropical fruits, like coconut and pineapple.
-I’m also all for sharing healthy versions of traditional desserts, so you can enjoy them every single day, like these healthy pineapple coconut crack bars.
+I’m also all for sharing healthy versions of traditional desserts, so you can enjoy them every single day, like these delicious and satisfying coconut pineapple fat bombs.